gvwilson/sensibleadventures/maddy-roo/old.md

 The chainsaw swung again as the long-legged bot with the searchlight tried to grab Sindy with one of its elongated arms.
-"Get away!" she shouted angrily, scooping up some mud of her own to throw.
+"Get away!" she shouted angrily, scooping up some mud and flinging it.

 *Splat!*
 The mud hit the searchlight,